stacklane/docs/🗄/Article/endpoints/assets.md

 If you do not need the extra capabilities of [Mustache](/🗄/Article/endpoints/mustache.md) templates, then a plain HTML file may be used.
 It follows the same routing conventions and [CSP](/🗄/Article/endpoints/mustache.md#csp) requirements as Mustache files, including putting `index.html` into a route with a trailing slash.
-Therefore if you decide to rename your file extension to use Mustache in the future, there is no change to the public endpoint/URL.
+If you decide to rename your file extension to use Mustache in the future, there is no change to the public endpoint/URL.

 # CSS

-You can include a `.css` anywhere, however in general we recommend SASS/SCSS (`.scss`) files due to the additional capabilities offered.
+A `.css` file may be included anywhere, however in general we recommend SCSS (`.scss`) files due to the additional capabilities offered.
-There are performance benefits to SCSS in addition to its functionality -- SCSS inherently supports combining many files into one, as well as minification.
+There are performance benefits to SCSS in addition to its functionality &mdash;
+SCSS inherently supports combining many files into one, as well as minification.

 # Third Party JS {#js}

-We like to think of third party JS libraries as part of the browser's stack &mdash; something that extends the native functionality of the browser, and that your app can put to use.
+We like to think of third party JS libraries as part of the browser's stack &mdash; something that extends the native functionality of the browser, and that your app may put to use.

-We generally do not recommend hosting these along with your other Stacklane files, as it brings no additional benefit.
+We generally do not recommend hosting these along with custom Stacklane JS files, as it brings no additional benefit.

-There are many excellent services these days, where third party libraries are dependable, distributed, and versioned.
+There are many excellent services, where third party libraries are dependable, distributed, and versioned.

 <a target="_blank" href="https://www.jsdelivr.com/">jsDelivr</a> is one such service.